-3. Conservatory Applicants Additional Requirements: Conservatory applicants, except those applicants entering the technical theatre and costume design curricula, must satisfactorily complete an audition prior to the admission decision.
 In the audition, each applicant must demonstrate an appropriate level of technical facility in one performance medium.
 Specific audition requirements are found in the "Audition Guidelines," which are available from the Office of Admissions and on the Web site at: www.su.edu/admission.
 All music curricula require the music theory diagnostic skills exam during the audition process.

-An interview with a faculty panel is required for the following curricula: Arts Management, Music Education, Music Production and Recording Technology, and Music Therapy.
+An interview with a faculty panel is required for the following curricula: Music Education, Music Production and Recording Technology, Theatre Stage Management, and Music Therapy.

-An interview and portfolio review session with a faculty member is required for the following curricula: Composition, Scenic and Lighting Design, and Costume Design.
+An interview and/or portfolio review session with a faculty member is required for the following curricula: Composition, Scenic and Lighting Design, Theatre Stage Management, and Costume Design.